lucafisc/dictionary/README.md

 - Switch between serif, sans serif, and monospace fonts
 - Switch between light and dark themes
 - View the optimal layout for the interface depending on their device's screen size
+- Log in and save favorite words

 ### **Built with**

 - React
 - Typescript
 - Tailwind CSS
+- Firebase Auth and Firestore

 ### **Author**